 I like my cat

 Over the years I’ve noticed something whenever I’m being social: often, at the most inopportune moment in a conversation, my brain will quietly mumble to itself “I don’t really like this.”
 I don’t like talking to people, or being around many of them, or meeting new ones, or meeting up with old ones.
 There are, of course, exceptions, but they are unicorns: rare and with pleasantly pointy heads.
 But then there’s my cat.
 I like my cat.
 She does none of the unpleasant things people do: she’s not much of a talker, and she doesn’t mind when I go a few days without saying a word, and if I want to get away from her, I can just leave without having to deal with the social repercussions later.
 Also, most importantly, I don’t have to lie to my cat to make her feel good and make hanging around her more palatable.
-So I’d rather sit at home with my cat than go out because talking is work, and lying is work, and, as far as I’ve seen, few unicorns roam the streets of Northern Arizona.
+So I’d rather sit at home with my cat than go out because talking is work, and lying is work, and, as far as I’ve seen, few unicorns roam the streets of the Southwest United States.

 I like my job

 I teach an intro-level English composition class, and I tutor a few hours a week, and if I need a few extra dollars a month, I edit technical manuals online for about a nickel an error.
 I like my jobs, and I want to do them until I’m all done being alive, and that means sometimes I say no to doing things with people because I’d rather do my work.
 Usually, if I tell someone “I have work to do” I am lying; the reality is that “I have work I want to do.”
 I prefer thinking of fun or weird ways to help my students to dancing in a bar (side note: I actually prefer everything to dancing) or I want to read a cool book about writing instead of going to movies.
 The exception to all this is homework; fuck that shit, take me to dancing movies instead.

 I have no intention of changing